FrankGoortani/markdown-cv/short.md

 `2021-now`
 __Uber__, Solution Architect
+* Worked on UDE (User Data Extraction) and DSAR (Data Subject Access Request) Automation as mandates for Security and Privacy teams.
+The stack included Piper (similar to Airflow), Cadence (similar to Temporal), Python, Go, Microservices, Reactjs, FusionJS, GraphQL, gRPC, Kafka, MySQL, and Docstore.
+* As part of EngSec, worked on an AI Decision Engine called ELLE that helped automate triaging and reviewing Engineering Review Documents in the context of Privacy and Security.
+The project won several internal recognition awards and was used across multiple sub-disciplines.
-* Contributed to full-cycle design, implementation, and maintenance of MVP products including Uber Charter, Uber Park, and Uber Concierge.
+* Worked on the end-to-end design, implementation and maintenance of multiple MVP products including Uber Charter, Uber Park, and Uber Concierge.
-* Designed architectural framework for projects, ensuring compliance with privacy and security protocols through collaboration with relevant teams.
-* Developed robust Golang backend code following Uber's Microservices MVCS design patterns, and implemented APIs using gRPC, GraphQL, and Rest protocols.
+* Implemented Golang BE code following Uber Microservices MVCS design patterns, implementing APIs in gRPC, GraphQL and Rest protocols.
-* Ensured code reliability through extensive unit testing and integration of technologies like MySQL, DocStore, Kafka into the Golang Microservices framework.
+* Worked with extensive Uber tech stack including MySQL, DocStore, Kafka, Up, USecret, Cadence, uMonitor, Edge, Geofence, Geoproxy, Populous, Rosetta, Terrablob, Texter/Pusher/PostMaster, Nava, BlackBox tests, Bliss, Flipr, Grafana, Kibana, Hive, HDFS.
-* Managed front-end MonoRepo projects utilizing GraphQL, React, and Fusion.
+* Worked on FE MonoRepo projects utilizing GraphQL, React, Fusion.
-* Conducted in-depth technical interviews to assess potential candidates for Golang Backend and React Front End roles.
+* Provided technical interviews for GoLang BE and React FE candidates.
-* Collaborated on User Data Export project's Privacy Stack, integrating Hadoop, Hive, Spark, Cadence, and Piper for user privacy and data security.

 `2010-2023`
 __VisionZLab__, Tech Lead – Part Time
-* Implemented automation projects using Open AI APIs and LangChain for diverse applications, including OCR, email/blog automation, proofreading, and code completion.
-* Served in multifaceted roles for SMBs and startups, including Full-Stack Developer, Architect, DevOps, UI Designer, and Product/Project Manager, focusing on rapid, cost-effective solutions.
+* FasterOutcomes: AI Startup in legal industry.
+Lead the Architecture and development.
+Stack: React, NextJS, Tailwind CSS, Python, n8n, LangChain, FastAPI, OpenAI LLMs, OCR, AI Agents, Firebase, Google Cloud.
+* Counta AI: AI Startup in Accounting industry.
+Stack: python, LangChain, FastAPI, CrewAI, AI Agents, Minio, Open Source LLMs, OCR.
+* MirrorMe3D: Mobile Startup in medical industry.
+Worked on the iOS mobile app that scans the user's face and sends the 3D model to the backend for processing special surgery prosthetics.
+Stack: iOS Swift.
-* Managed migration of solutions to Azure and AWS Cloud platforms, while contributing to SAAS applications like 'Persian Points' and 'Dojo Jobs' utilizing technologies such as Node.JS, AngularJS, Firebase, and Azure.
+* Migrating local solutions to Azure and AWS Cloud platforms.
+* Developed several SAAS applications and marketplaces using modern tech stacks including Node.JS, AngularJS, Firebase, AWS, Azure.
-* Engaged in full-stack projects combining technologies like Java Spring Boot, Angular 2, and AWS Microservices, and developed a real estate marketplace 'Exclusive Listings Club' using Firebase, NodeJS, AngularJS, and Azure.
-* Created AI chatbot 'ELAIN' for real estate assistance, leveraging advanced technologies such as Wit.ai, Motion.ai, and Azure Machine Learning.
-* Participated in community projects, such as 'InfoTechUnion' and 'Utilister,' and developed hybrid apps for various platforms using Electron and Ionic.
+* Created AI chatbot solutions and hybrid apps for various platforms using cutting-edge technologies.
-* Developed diverse web and mobile applications for multiple platforms using technologies like NodeJS, AngularJS, ReactJS, PHP, WordPress, Objective C, Swift, and Java.

 `2019-2021`
 __Canada Life__, Solution Architect
-* Established and led a mobile development and architecture team, including hiring, coaching, and implementing DevOps automation.
-Cooperated with the Front-End team on the NEST project to automate component libraries and optimize Salesforce CRM using Angular and Vlocity tools.
+* Established and led an in-house mobile development and architecture team, overseeing everything from conducting technical interviews to coaching developers and implementing automation for DevOps operations.
+* Collaborated with the Front-End team on the NEST project - a comprehensive, automated component library for React and VueJs components.
-* Developed secure systems for e-signature collection and AODA-compliant PDF generation, while enhancing automation within Azure and GCP stacks.
-Contributed to the architecture and management of API platforms, microservices, and data streams.
+* Devised systems for collecting e-signatures and AODA-compliant PDF generation, integrating with Azure blockchain services.
+* Optimized automation within Azure and GCP stacks, improving efficiency and reducing potential error.
+* Contributed to Salesforce solutions using Angular, Lightning system, and Vlocity tools.
+* Oversaw the architecture, implementation, and automation of API platforms and microservices utilizing Kubernetes, Java Spring Boot, and Apigee.
-* Designed and implemented various infrastructure projects, including developer machines setup, migration to a microservices architecture using Google Cloud, Kubernetes, and server-side rendering for website applications.
+* Designed and implemented maturity tools to enhance Kubernetes architecture and DevOps functionality.
-* Worked on multiple projects encompassing backend, frontend, and DevOps, with highlights including the optimization of AEM content pages, customizations for Hybris e-commerce solutions, and creation of React and Angular Component Libraries.
-* Led repository application lifecycle management, built unit tests and continuous integration, and optimized site performance through an analytics stack redesign.
-Integrated third-party solutions and contributed to enterprise architecture research and meetings.
-* Headed the design and implementation of the Pro-Referral web and mobile project, including backend Restful APIs for Homedepot Canada and Pro-Referral Mobile applications.

 `2017-2019`
 __The Home Depot__, Software Consultant
-* Managed an extensive team of onshore and offshore developers for the homedepot.ca website, utilizing a myriad of technologies, from Angular and React.js to Artifactory and Confluence.
+* Steered a team of 10+ onshore and 50+ offshore Developers for the homedepot.ca website, employing various technologies including Angular, NgRx, React.js, Redux, TypeScript.
-* Consulted on architecture and participated in the migration to Google Cloud, implemented a roadmap for migration to a microservices architecture using Kubernetes, and led the transformation to Angular Universal Server-Side Rendering and Docker containerization.
+* Led migration to Google Cloud and microservices architecture using Kubernetes, implementing Angular Universal Server-Side Rendering.
-* Contributed to a variety of projects involving backend, frontend, and DevOps, optimized content pages in AEM, worked on Hybris e-commerce solutions, and built React and Angular Component Libraries.
-* Managed application lifecycles, built unit tests and continuous integration, optimized site performance, and integrated third-party solutions.
-Contributed significantly to enterprise architecture discussions and planning.
-* Led the design and implementation of the Pro-Referral web and mobile project, including backend Restful APIs design and front-end app features for both iOS and Android.
+* Contributed to numerous projects including Order Tracking, Product Information, and Installation Services.
-* Established an in-house mobile app team, leading technical hiring processes, coaching, and DevOps automation, including the implementation of a Front-End Mono Repo using the Nrwl framework.
+* Led the Front-End Mono Repo project implementing Nrwl on Angular 9.
-* Worked on multiple aspects of the e-commerce platform, implemented a caching layer for recurring APIs, integrated Apache Kafka for the messaging layer, and designed a custom analytics solution for monitoring web performance.
+* Designed and implemented custom Analytics solution EVT for monitoring Angular web performance.
+* Built the onshore mobile app team from scratch, managing technical hiring, coaching, and architecting native mobile features.

 `2017-2019`
 __The Judge Group__, International Instructor
-* Conducted hands-on, in-class courses titled "Migration to Cloud" for various organizations, guiding them through various stages of cloud migration, from decision making and planning to architecture design, networking, continuous delivery and integration, operations, logging and monitoring, and high-availability and disaster recovery using platforms such as AWS, Azure, GCP, and Pivotal Cloud Foundry.
+* Conducted hands-on courses on "Migration to Cloud" covering various cloud platforms including AWS, Azure, GCP, and Pivotal Cloud Foundry.

 `2016-2017`
 __Xocial, IOU Concepts, Human Code__, Software Consultant